Maria Rasputin: Exile

 Boris and Maria escaped to Vladivostok, where they lived for almost a year.
 Boris was arrested by the White Army and sent to Chita, Zabaykalsky Krai.
 Maria was questioned by Nikolai Sokolov about the Romanov jewels, which had disappeared.

 The White émigrés were detained by the revolutionaries.
 After Tatyana (1920–2009) was born they left by ship for Ceylon, Suez, Trieste and Prague, where the couple opened a Russian restaurant, but business was slow.
 Then she was invited to work in Vienna.
 Their second daughter Maria (1922–1976) was born in Baden, Austria.

 Maria took dancing lessons in Berlin and stayed with Aron Simanovich, her father's former "bookkeeper".
 They settled in Montmartre, Paris, where Boris worked in a soap factory, as night porter, car-washer and for the Waterman Pen Company; they lived at Avenue Jean Jaurès.
 He died of tuberculosis in July 1926 in Hôpital Cochin.
 Maria was offered a job as a cabaret dancer because of her name.
-She took more dancing lessons to support their two young daughters and invited her sister Varvara to come to Paris, but she died in Moscow.
+She took more dancing lessons to support their two young daughters and invited her sister Varvara to come to Paris, but in 1925 Varvara died in Moscow of typhus.

 After Felix Yusupov published his memoir (in 1928) detailing the death of her father, Maria sued Yusupov and Grand Duke Dmitri Pavlovich of Russia in a Paris court for damages of $800,000.
 She condemned both men as murderers and said any decent person would be disgusted by the ferocity of Rasputin's killing.
 Maria's claim was dismissed.
 The French court ruled that it had no jurisdiction over a political killing that took place in Russia.
 Maria published the first of three memoirs about Rasputin in 1929: The Real Rasputin.